 Step 1: Fill saucepan with the water – I usually just eyeball half of the pan.

 Step 2: I have a dial on my stove that goes up to 9.
 I put mine on 6.
-Then, drop of in the tea bags – I strategically place the tabs of the strings so their aren’t paying on the hot ring, so I can grab them later when I take the tea off the stove.
+Then, drop of in the tea bags – I strategically place the tabs of the strings so their aren’t laying on the hot ring that way I can grab them later when I take the tea off the stove.

 Step 3: Bring the water to a light boil – this takes about 15-17 minutes.